- By: Andrew David Easler, Esq.

 Another approach looks at the return on investment.
-For example, if you expect a 25 percent annual return from your business, you can look at the net cash flow of the prospective business and calculate what it is worth.
-Many business brokers use an income multiplier, that is, an accepted industry factor that is multiplied by the annual gross income of the business.
-Another easy approach is to compare the business with other similar businesses on the market.
+For example, if you expect a 25 percent annual return from your business, you can look at the net cash flow of the prospective company and calculate what it is worth.
+Many business brokers use an income multiplier, an accepted industry factor multiplied by the business's annual gross income.
+Another straightforward approach is to compare the company with similar businesses on the market.
 Professional appraisers may be able to provide a dollar value for businesses.

 - Phased-in purchase.
-The buyer acquires the business over a period of time, usually three to five years.
+The buyer acquires the business over some time, usually three to five years.

 - Lease management.
-The business is leased from the owner for a period of time with the option to purchase at a later date for a specified price and terms.
+The business is leased from the owner for some time with the option to purchase later for a specified price and terms.

 - Management contract.
-You manage the business for a fee with the option to buy if the business meets your expectations.
-As with all business transactions, the terms need to be carefully spelled out.
+You manage the business for a fee with the option to buy if the company meets your expectations.
+As with all business transactions, the terms must be carefully spelled out.

 There are many ways to finance a business purchase.
-Each has its own benefits and risks.
-Creativity can be exercised to come up with the best solution for both buyer and seller.
+Each has its benefits and risks.
+Creativity can be exercised to develop the best solution for both buyer and seller.

 Preparing the purchase offer and closing the sale should be handled with the assistance of your lawyer.
 Be familiar with the terms of the agreements and the legal documents involved.